Federal Battery Rebate Far North Coast NSW & South East QLD

 Is the rebate means-tested?

-No, the federal battery rebate is not expected to be means-tested, so your income won’t affect your eligibility.
+No, the federal battery rebate is not means-tested, so your income won’t affect your eligibility.

 Can I connect the battery to an existing solar system?